Balancing personalisation and privacy

 According to a KPMG study, around 85% of customers are concerned about data privacy.
 At a time of major data breaches, they want to be sure that their data is protected and kept safe.

-Indeed, according to a recent McKinsey study, companies that do not figure out a robust first-party data strategy will see their acquisition costs skyrocket, having to spend 10 to 20 percent more on marketing and sales to generate the same returns.
+According to McKinsey, companies that fail to build a robust first-party data strategy will see their acquisition costs surge.
+They are expected to spend 10–20% more on sales and marketing efforts to achieve the same results.

 Send conversions to your media platform